Ho Chi Minh City: In the short term, land price list has not increased input costs of production.

 Therefore, the result of determining the value of land use rights according to the surplus method, whether higher or lower than the land price in the land price list, does not have to be adjusted according to the land price in the land price list.

-In addition, the agricultural land price in the adjusted land price list is higher than before, making the land rent gap more harmonious than in reality, which leads to more transparent, public, fair and reasonable deductions for real estate businesses when fulfilling financial obligations.
+In addition, the agricultural land price in the adjusted land price list is higher than before, making the difference in land rent more harmonious than in reality.
+This leads to more transparent, public, fair and reasonable deductions for real estate businesses when performing financial obligations.

 The Department of Natural Resources and Environment affirmed that adjusting the land price list according to actual local prices does not affect the real estate market.
 Photo: Le Toan |